PraiseTheDuck/omarchy-lumon-theme/README.md

 - A Hyprland-based Omarchy setup
 - A terminal with support for theme import
+- `gum` for the interactive launcher install and uninstall scripts
 - A healthy respect for fluorescent blue-white contrast
 - Optional: run `install-lumon-launcher.sh` to install the bundled launcher for full workplace immersion